AnoopAlias/AUTOM8N/docs/index.rst

-.. nDeploy documentation master file, created by sphinx-quickstart on Tue Aug  2 11:13:22 2016.
+..
+XtendWeb documentation master file, created by sphinx-quickstart on Tue Aug  2 11:13:22 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-nDeploy
+XtendWeb
 =======

 .. image:: https://upload.wikimedia.org/wikipedia/commons/thumb/9/93/GPLv3_Logo.svg/320px-GPLv3_Logo.svg.png